Best Engine-Approved Gambits: Sound Sacrifices in Modern Chess

 Why It’s Engine-Approved:

-• Engines show the center solidifies quickly and Black is safe.
+- Engines demonstrate that the center is quickly becoming solid and Black is just fine.

 Strategic Themes: